Roots (1977 miniseries): Late 18th century

-In 1776, the adult Kunta Kinte (John Amos), still haunted by his Mandinka roots and desire for freedom, tries again to escape.
-He makes it to a nearby plantation where his boyhood friend Fanta is enslaved, although he discovers after spending the night with her that she has turned away from her African name and heritage in the name of survival.
+In 1776, the adult Kunta Kinte, still haunted by his Mandinka roots and desire for freedom, tries again to escape.
+He makes it to a nearby plantation where his boyhood friend Fanta is a slave, although he discovers after spending the night with her that she has turned away from her African name and heritage in the name of survival.
 A pair of slave-catchers track him there and hobble him by chopping off almost half his right foot with a hatchet.
-Exasperated, John Reynolds decides to sell Kunta, which will also settle a debt with his brother Dr. William Reynolds (Robert Reed), the local physician.
-John transfers several of his slaves, including Fiddler, to William.
+Exasperated, John Reynolds decides to sell Kunta, which will also settle a debt with his brother Dr. William Reynolds, the local physician.
+John also transfers several of his other slaves, including Fiddler, to William as well.

-Bell (Madge Sinclair), the cook for William's family, successfully treats both Kunta's mangled foot and wounded spirit.
-A trusted member of the Reynolds household, she arranges for Kunta to become Dr. Reynolds's driver.
-Eventually Kunta submits to a life of servitude, although he never entirely renounces Africa (declaring to Bell, "I ain't never gonna be no Christian man...I ain't never gonna eat no pig meat"), nor his hope of returning there.
+Bell, the cook for William's family, successfully treats both Kunta's mangled foot and wounded spirit.
+A trusted member of the Reynolds household, she arranges for Kunta to become Dr. Reynolds' driver.
+Eventually Kunta submits to a life of servitude, although he never entirely renounces Africa, his faith in Islam, nor his hope of returning home.
 He marries Bell, in a ceremony which includes jumping across a broom, although his talk of Africa frustrates her.
 Bell bears a daughter in 1790, to whom Kunta gives the name Kizzy, which means "stay put" in the Mandinka language (in hopes of ensuring that she will never be sold away).
 Fiddler continues to mentor Kunta, and dies an old man shortly after Kizzy's birth.

 Turn of the 19th century

-An adulterous relationship between Dr. William Reynolds and John Reynolds's wife (Lynda Day George) produces a daughter, Missy Anne (Sandy Duncan), whom John believes is his own.
+An adulterous relationship between Dr. William Reynolds and John Reynolds' wife produces a daughter, Missy Anne, whom John believes is his own.
 Missy Anne and Kizzy become playmates and best friends despite the social confines of Southern plantation culture.
-Missy Anne secretly teaches Kizzy to read and write, a skill forbidden to human chattel.
-In 1806, Kizzy (Leslie Uggams), falls in love with Noah (Lawrence Hilton-Jacobs), a spirited slave who attempts to flee North with a "traveling pass" forged by Kizzy from a pass given to her by Missy Anne.
+Missy Anne secretly teaches Kizzy to read and write, a skill forbidden to slaves.
+In 1806, Kizzy falls in love with Noah, a spirited slave who attempts to flee North with a "traveling pass" forged by Kizzy from a pass given to her by Missy Anne.

-Dr. Reynolds, although amiable and compassionate toward his chattel, regards the pass and escape to be such an egregious breach of trust that he separately sells both Noah and Kizzy, much to the horror of Bell and Kunta.
-Missy Anne, who had offered Kizzy a place as her companion and maid, instead renounces their friendship and watches dispassionately as Kizzy is dragged away.
-Tom Moore (Chuck Connors), a planter in Caswell County, North Carolina, with a sexual appetite for young female slaves, becomes Kizzy's new owner, and violently rapes her the night of her arrival.
-Kizzy becomes pregnant from the assault and gives birth to their son, George, nine months after her arrival.
+Dr. Reynolds, although amiable and compassionate toward his slaves, regards the pass and escape to be such an egregious breach of trust that he separately sells both Noah and Kizzy, much to the horror of Bell and Kunta.
+Missy Anne, who had offered Kizzy a place as her companion and maid, watches dispassionately as Kizzy is dragged away.
+Tom Moore, a planter in Caswell County, North Carolina, with a sexual appetite for young female slaves, becomes Kizzy's new owner, and rapes her the night of her arrival and for many years thereafter.
+From these experiences, Kizzy becomes pregnant and gives birth to their biracial son George nine months after her arrival.